oscal-compass/e2e-demo/README.md

 The first time `make demo` is run, a Ubuntu VM is created and started.
 Then OSCAL Compass is used to:
 - push the oscap profile to the VM
-- pull the oscap results from the VM
+- pull the oscap xccdf results from the VM
-- convert the oscap results into OSCAL Assessment Results
+- convert the oscap xccdf results into OSCAL Assessment Results
-- use the OSCAL Assessment Results calculate compliance posture
+- use the OSCAL Assessment Results and Component Definitions calculate compliance posture
+- display the VM compliance posture in browser

 Subsequent invocations of `make demo` will utilize the already running VM.